Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

 As expected, the convergence rate of $\tilde{\tilde{\Lambda}}$ and $\tilde{\tilde{\Delta}}$, given in Theorem \ref{thm: c3}, is slower than the rate of $\tilde{\Lambda}$ and $\tilde{\Delta}$ when the communities are known.
 The reason is that the former estimates involve the misclassification rate of estimating $z$ and $w$ by $\tilde{\tilde{z}}$ and $\tilde{\tilde{w}}$, respectively. \end{remark}

 \begin{remark} \textbf{(Rate for $n=1$)}.
 For $n=1$, we go back to the setup of Remark \ref{rem: parameteroracle}.
 Suppose $z$ is unknown.
-We estimate $z$ and $\Lambda$ respectively by $\tilde{\tilde{z}}$ and $\tilde{\tilde{\Lambda}} = (( \tilde{\lambda}_{ab,\tilde{\tilde{z}},(1/n, n)}))_{K \times K}$.
+We estimate $z$ and $\Lambda$ respectively by $\tilde{\tilde{z}}$ and $\tilde{\tilde{\Lambda}} = (( \tilde{\lambda}_{ab,\tilde{\tilde{z}},(1/n, n),m}))_{K \times K}$.
 Further, for some positive sequence $\{\tilde{C}_m\}$, suppose we have that $\tilde{\mathcal{S}}_m \geq \tilde{C}_m\ \forall m$ with probability $1$.
 Then

 The above rate of convergence is slower than the rate obtained in Remark \ref{rem: parameteroracle} where communities are known.
-This rate of convergence varies with different clustering methods employed for estimating $z$. \cite{ZLZ2015} used a clustering algorithm so that the square of misclassification rate is $\sqrt{\frac{\log m}{m}}$ and $\tilde{C}_m^2 = \sqrt{m\log m}$.
+This rate of convergence varies with different clustering methods employed for estimating $z$. \cite{ZLZ2015} used a clustering algorithm for dense SBM (that is $\inf_{m,n} \rho_{m,n} >C>0$) so that the square of misclassification rate is $\sqrt{\frac{\log m}{m}}$ and $\tilde{C}_m^2 = \sqrt{m\log m}$.
 A detailed discussion on the impact of the clustering algorithm is provided in Section \ref{sec:discuss}. \end{remark}